Skip to content

 Invalid Rule Types#

-# Incorrect - unsupported rule type
+# Incorrect — unsupported type is silently ignored

 aiRules: